spacelift-io/user-documentation/docs/faq/README.md

 ![](../assets/screenshots/faq-ms-login-admin-consent-required.png)

-If this happens, it means that you need ask an Azure AD admin to provide Admin consent, as described in the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent?pivots=portal).
+If this happens, it means that you need ask an Azure AD admin to provide Admin consent, as described in the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent?pivots=portal){: rel="nofollow"}.

 To do this, your Azure AD admin can use a URL like the following to grant permission to Spacelift: